neelsmith/papyrus_to_pixels/docs/classes/content+tech1/index.md

 ---
 layout: page
-title: "Evolution, textual transmission and code"
+title: "Textual transmission and code"
 parent: "Schedule"
 nav_order: 2
 ---

-# What are evolution and textual transmission, and what do they have to do with code?
+# What is and textual transmission, and what does it have to do with code?

 ## Before coming to class